onaio/js-tools/packages/superset-reducer/README.md

 Using this reducer is quite simple and can be done in one of two ways:

-1. Use [combineReducers](https://redux.js.org/api/combinereducers) to ensure that the session reducer is loaded into your Redux store
+1. Use [combineReducers](https://redux.js.org/api/combinereducers) to ensure that the superset reducer is loaded into your Redux store

 OR

-1. Register the session reducer so that it is added to your Redux store dynamically.
+1. Register the superset reducer so that it is added to your Redux store dynamically.
 You would do this in the case that you are using the [Reducer Registry](https://github.com/onaio/js-tools/tree/master/packages/reducer-registry).

 ### sample code to register the reducer